-In Minneapolis, Lorna was the President for the Jordon Area Community Council.
+In Minneapolis, Lorna was the President of the Jordon Area Community Council.
 This was her neighborhood association that operated a million dollar plus budget.
-She coordinated working with the mayor, police and city services.
+She coordinated working with the mayor, police, and city services.

 An outstanding athletic star, Lorna Tinney represented the United States to Moscow for the International Games of 1973.

 She was ranked the 4th highest hurdler in the United States.